shayanarm/scala3-memoization/readme.md

 f.memoized(using scala.collections.mutable.HashMap)
 f.memoized(using scala.collections.mutable.WeakHashMap) // Already the default if unspecified
 ```
-The library internally updates and reads the HashMap in a thread-safe manner.
+The library internally updates and reads the hashmaps in a thread-safe manner.